Axual/terraform-provider-axual/docs/index.md

 ## Compatibility
-- This terraform provider requires Management API 8.5.0+ due to some incompatible return types bugs fixed and replacement of depricated endpoint
+- This terraform provider requires Management API 8.5.0 or later due to some incompatible return types bugs fixed and replacement of deprecated endpoint.

 ## Output